-But we should understand that the feet are the pillars of our posture, so small problems or variations in their structure can cause large variations in our entire body posture or be the cause of other problems.
+But we should understand that the feet are the pillars of our body’s posture, so small problems or variations in their structure or functions, can cause large variations in our entire body posture or be the underlying root causes of other problems.

 For example, a small wart under the foot can trigger a compensatory mechanism of shifting the load on the other leg induced by pain in the foot, causing inflammation of the opposite knee or hip.

-The ankle joint is very important for the posture of our whole body and supports the load of all body weight: consider that the size of the ankle joint is very small compared to that of the knee or hip, but nevertheless, it has to carry a greater load!
+The ankle joint is very important for the posture of our whole body and supports the load of all body weight: Consider that the size of the ankle joint is very small compared to that of the knee or hip, but nevertheless, it has to carry a greater load!

 There are numerous problems that can afflict our feet both for structural causes (modification of the structures that constitute the foot) and for functional causes (overuse or overload of the structures that make up the foot.

 High-heeled shoes are aesthetically stunning but very damaging to your foot.

 I’m not saying to not wear them at all but to do it in moderation and for a short time during the day.
 For example, wear them intermittently when really necessary.

 The main reason shoes with high heels can be harmful to your foot is that they distribute more load on the forefoot which can produce inflammation of the metatarse and toes of your foot.